pabvald/lighting_and_textures/README.md

 * [Phong reflection model](https://en.wikipedia.org/wiki/Phong_reflection_model)

 ## Textures
-Different materials will reflect the light in a different way.One material can be choosen among the following three:
+Different materials will reflect the light in a different way.
+One material can be choosen among the following three:

 * Steel
 <img src="steel.png" alt="drawing" width="128"/>